OLILHR/chonk/README.md

 ```

 > [!NOTE]
-> It is generally recommended to add a `.chonkignore` file to the root directory of the codebase you'd like to consolidate.
+> It is generally recommended to add a `.chonkignore` file to the root directory of the codebase you wish to consolidate.
-> All files, folders and file extensions specified in `.chonkignore` will be excluded from the output file.
+> Any files, folders, or file extensions specified in `.chonkignore` will be excluded from the output file.
-> Please refer to the `.chonkignore.example` for suggestions regarding what to include in `.chonkignore`.
+> Refer to the `.chonkignore.example` for suggestions regarding what to include in `.chonkignore`.

+To use CHONK outside of Python environments, install the package globally and ensure that the Python
+executable is added to your system's `PATH`.
+On Windows, navigate to your environment variables and edit the `PATH`
+user variable to include `C:\Users\<user>\AppData\Roaming\Python\Python312\Scripts`.

-To execute the script, simply run
+Execute the script simply by running

 ```sh
 $ chonk